J.D. Frequently Asked Questions

 Do I need to tell the Admissions Committee why I want to go to law school?

-Keep in mind that this is a personal statement, not a statement of purpose.
 You are welcome to discuss your reasons and motivations for applying to law school and pursuing a legal profession, but it is not required.
-However, if your preparation or interest in law school is not evident based on your experiences or background, it may be wise to discuss why you wish to enter the legal profession.
+However, if your preparation or interest in law school is not evident based on your experiences or background, it would be wise to discuss why you wish to enter the legal profession.

 How does the personal statement fit into the rest of my application?